-1.5 While the intermediary remuneration and sales remuneration which are illustrated in the provision of remuneration information are ultimately the responsibility of the PRSA provider, the PRSA Disclosure Regulations require a PRSA provider to have regard to any guidance notes issued by the Society of Actuaries in Ireland, as well as requiring consultation with the Actuary.
+1.5 While the intermediary remuneration and sales remuneration which are illustrated in the provision of remuneration information are ultimately the responsibility of the PRSA provider, the PRSA Disclosure Regulations require a PRSA provider to have regard to any guidance notes issued by the Society, as well as requiring consultation with the PRSA Actuary.

-This Guidance Note constitutes the guidance relating to Preliminary Disclosure Certificates and Statements of Reasonable Projection issued by the Society of Actuaries in Ireland referred to in the PRSA Disclosure Regulations.
+This ASP constitutes the guidance relating to Preliminary Disclosure Certificates and Statements of Reasonable Projection issued by the Society referred to in the PRSA Disclosure Regulations.